-H1 pins H1.5 and H1.6 in default mode are configured as 0 to 3.3V analog-to-digital (ADC) inputs and are sampled continuously at 11kHz.
-The sampled ADC values are averaged between the host reading the values using this command.
+When using pins H1.5 and H1.6, the sampled ADC values are averaged between the host reading the values using this command.
 The averaged value is multiplied by 16 to increase value accuracy over long sample periods.
 The minimum and maximum ADC values are also tracked between the host reading values using this command.
 The ADC has 12-bit resolution, and uses a 3.3V reference voltage (min=3.27v max=3.39v).
-To calculate the approximate (uncalibrated) voltage at the H1 ADC pins: